RenatoFarruggio/pass-cli/docs/public/docs/commands/contents/view.md

 - `--share-id` and `--vault-name` are mutually exclusive.
 You must provide exactly one.
 - `--item-id` and `--item-title` are mutually exclusive.
 You must provide exactly one.
-- `id` parameters and `URI` are mutually exclusive.
+- `--share-id/--vault-name` and `--item-id/--item-title` parameters and `URI` are mutually exclusive.
 You must provide either both parameters or a single secret reference.

 **Examples:**